kevinkawchak/cancer-automated/README.md

 | 14 | `14-value-proposition-matrix` | Value matrix | both |
 | 15 | `15-platform-mindmap` | Mind map | both |

 The 15 chart families are all distinct, chosen from a 20-family menu for best data availability and relevance, and avoid basic bar, pie, and line charts.
 Six figures satisfy a required-data brief: 172 tests (06), the external-standards anchoring (04), the 10 gates and thresholds (03), the clinical and regulatory corpus (05), the featured 1000-row sensor stream (11), and the four-entrant comparison (10).
-The set shares one professional palette and portrait page frame, uses the section symbol `§` where required, uses single dashes only, and renders on a white background with no dark mode.
 See the [image-instruct README](papers/VVUQ-02/image-instruct) for the processing model, the page frame, the palette, and the per figure specifications.

 ## VVUQ-02 Imagegen

 As of v1.0.0 the 15 instructions are rendered under [papers/VVUQ-02/imagegen](papers/VVUQ-02/imagegen): 15 self-contained matplotlib scripts (the generated code) and the 15 portrait, full-size, 300 dpi PNG figures they produce (the execution output), one numbered subdirectory per figure, plus a comprehensive README and the two lineage files.
 Each script is pure `matplotlib` plus `numpy`, sets `matplotlib.use("Agg")`, hardcodes its grounded values, and renders a fixed `figsize=(8.5, 11)` frame at 300 dpi (2550 by 3300 pixels) on a white background.
-A shared auto-fit frame keeps the header, subtitle, and footer from clipping, so no manual positioning is needed.

 ```
   image-instruct/NN-name/         imagegen/NN-name/              imagegen/NN-name/